wp-plugins/my-wp-tagcanvas/readme.txt

 == Description ==

 The plugin gets a 3D Tag cloud from Graham Breach's TagCanvas (http://www.goat1000.com/tagcanvas.php).
 TagCanvas is a Javascript class that draws and animates a HTML5 canvas based tag cloud.
 It supports following shapes: sphere, hcylinder for a cylinder that starts off horizontal, vcylinder for a cylinder that starts off vertical, hring for a horizontal circle and vring for a vertical circle.
 My WP-TagCanvas is derivative of Harry Xu's WP-TagCanvas v.
 1.3.1 plugin and is based on TagCanvas v.
 2.4.
-It allows setting of 30 Options through Plugin's Admin Panel in Widgets Section.
-The rest can be accessed directly in jquery.tagcanvas.js (Plugins > My WP-TagCanvas > Edit > jquery.tagcanvas.js) where option settings are located near the end of the file.
-Detailed description of each option can be read here: http://www.goat1000.com/tagcanvas-options.php.
+It supports Taxonomy, meaning that the Tag Cloud may consist of Post Tags or Categories or both mixed.
+The Number of tags is also adjustable.

 == Installation ==